 Yet in recognizing their authority, we simultaneously recognize something extraordinary about the universe: we inhabit a reality in which truth is possible.
 Knowledge is neither illusion nor accident, because reality is not formless chaos but a domain of identity and difference.
 Entities are themselves and not their opposites.
 A tree is not a star, and this unwavering fact of distinction makes all comprehension possible.

 Logic is not human artifice, nor merely a useful analytical tool.
-It is coherence itself— the invisible architecture of being.
-When human intelligence articulated the laws of logic, it did not impose order upon disorder; it gave voice to the order that was already present.
+It is coherence itself— the most basic constitution of what exists.
+When human intelligence articulated the laws of logic, it did not impose order upon disorder; it gave voice to the identity that was already there.
 We transformed reality's implicit structure into explicit principles for understanding.

 Everything we know, every discovery we make, every coherent proposition we formulate stands upon this foundation.
 Science presupposes it.
 Mathematics unfolds from it.
 Ethics and perception itself are possible only because of it.